Florida Folk Festival History

 The Florida Folk Festival Association was organized in 1953.
 The officers were: J.L.
 McMullen, President; Helen Bixler, Secretary Cary A. Hardee, Treasurer.

-McMullen served 4 years as President and was succeeded by Aubrey Fowler of Live Oak.
+McMullen served four years as President and was succeeded by Aubrey Fowler of Live Oak.
 J.L.
 McMullen was active in many state organizations including President of the State Association of Court Clerks and President of the Florida Jaycees.
 Helen Bixler was Executive Secretary of the Suwannee Chamber of Commerce.
 Cary Hardee was Owner and President of a Live Oak bank.
-He also served as Governor of the State of Florida from 1920-1924.
+He also served as governor of the state of Florida from 1920-1924.

 The 1953 Florida Folk Festival was officially sponsored by the Florida Folk Festival Association for more than 10 years.

-School groups performed singing games, square-dancing, folk singing, Maypole dancing, rope skipping rhymes, and string band music; and individuals and groups of adults presented ballads, superstitions, fiddle and harmonica tunes, musical saw playing, folk tales and sacred harp songs.
+School groups performed singing games, square-dancing, folk singing, Maypole dancing, rope skipping rhymes, and string band music.
+Individuals and groups of adults presented ballads, superstitions, fiddle and harmonica tunes, musical saw playing, folk tales and sacred harp songs.

 Miss Boltin presented her program called Florida Lore in Song and Story to hundreds of school children and civic organizations throughout Florida and South Georgia.
 Over the years she became the first lady of the Florida Folk Festival, affectionately known as `Cousin Thelma' to the thousands of people who attended the festival from 1955 to 1986.
 It was evident to all who attended that Thelma Boltin was a legend at the Florida Folk Festival, as she introduced every act with homespun sincerity for each performer or group who appeared on the stage.
 In 1986 Miss Boltin began sharing her Mistress of Ceremony duties with other long-time festival performers.